 Actively Recruiting

-Study of a Home-Use Photobiomodulation Device (B-Cure Laser) to Treat Knee Osteoarthritis A Double-Blind, Randomized, Sham-Controlled Clinical Trial
+Evaluation of the Efficacy of a Home-Use Photobiomodulation Device for Treatment of Patients With Knee Osteoarthritis: A Double-Blind, Randomized, Sham-Controlled Clinical Study

 Led by Barzilai Medical Center · Updated on 2025-01-14